 Our training and models are developed with a multidisciplinary approach informed by collaborations between: law enforcement, mental health professionals, stakeholders, families and individuals impacted by behavioral health.
 Together we will: increase safety for officers and citizens; inform response to direct and facilitate connection toward services with a goal of increasing quality of life and diversion from the criminal justice system when appropriate.

-On Monday, January 13, 2025, several members of the COHR Unit, Dispatcher Joan McKenna and Captain Sean Sheehan of the Somerville Police Department met with Yi Lam, Chinese Services Coordinator, and Senior community members at the Ralph & Jenny Center during a monthly Asian Tea Party Session.
+On Tuesday, June 17, 2025, the COHR Unit, Dispatcher Joan McKenna and Lt.
+Diogo DeOliveira of the Somerville Police Department met with Rafael Peruzzo, Portuguese Service Coordinator, and Portuguese speaking Senior community members at the Ralph & Jenny Center during a monthly Coffee Session.
 Residents had an opportunity to learn more about what happens when you call 911 and language capacity at the Department.
 COHR also provided information on resources available to Somerville residents through the Unit.

-The Metro Boston CIT TTAC trainings include: CIT, Advanced De-Escalation and Documentation, Blue Courage, Whole Health Resilience, Mind, Body & Spirit, CIT for Dispatch in addition to specialized topics related to behavioral health.
+The Metro Boston CIT TTAC trainings include: CIT, CIT Recertification, Advanced De-Escalation and Documentation, Blue Courage, Whole Health Resilience, Mind, Body & Spirit, CIT for Dispatch in addition to specialized topics related to behavioral health.
 Consultation is available to assist departments in implementing CIT; data collection and community collaborations.

 If you don’t see your community listed, but would like to learn more about CIT training and implementation please contact Jennifer Korn at jkorn@police.somerville.ma.us.